cplusplus-lang/cask/src/doc/src/cask/appendix/glossary.md

 uniquely reference a specific version of a package from a specific source.

-Small to medium sized Rust projects will only need a single package, though it is common for them to have multiple crates.
+Small to medium sized Rust projects will only need a single package, though it is common for them to have multiple barrels.

 Larger projects may involve multiple packages, in which case Cargo [*workspaces*](#workspace) can be used to manage common dependencies and other